cybertec-postgresql/pgwatch/docs/reference/advanced_features.md

 but later also support for externally controlled [Prometheus](https://prometheus.io/) scraping was added.
-Note that currently though the storage modes are exclusive, i.e. when you enable the Promotheus endpoint (default port 9187) there will be no direct metrics storage.
+Note that currently though the storage modes are exclusive, i.e. when you enable the Prometheus endpoint (default port 9187) there will be no direct metrics storage.

 To enable the scraping endpoint set `--datastore=prometheus` and optionally also `--prometheus-port`, `--prometheus-namespace`, `--prometheus-listen-addr`.
-Additionally note that you still need to specify some metrics config as usually - only metrics with interval values bigger than zero will be populated on scraping.
+Additionally, note that you still need to specify some metrics config as usually - only metrics with interval values bigger than zero will be populated on scraping.

-Currently a few built-in metrics that require some state to be stored between scrapes, e.g. the "change_events" metric, will currently be ignored.
-Also non-numeric data columns will be ignored!
+Currently, a few built-in metrics that require some state to be stored between scrapes, e.g. the "change_events" metric, will currently be ignored.
+Also, non-numeric data columns will be ignored!
 Tag columns will be preserved though as Prometheus "labels".

 ## Cloud providers support